2/7/2025

 Johan Unneris

 Thank you for taking our questions.
-I have a few follow-up or clarification then.
-Josh by the previous question it seems like you are likely to be in this process given that it's a 30-day period and you expect to receive the minutes then by Q1.
-So out of the process is completed.
+I have a few follow-up or clarification then. uh judged by the previous question it seems like you are likely to be in this process given that it's a 30-day period and you expect to receive the minutes then by the by q1 so so out of classification then when you receive the minute that's when this pre-fda process is completed

 speaker

-Yeah so you could say you're right.
-So when we receive the minutes then of course we will carefully review them as quickly as absolutely possible and then be able to conclude if that has any implications on the plan that we already have in place or if there are any sort of edits that have a material impact.
-So what we will do is that we will do that of as quickly as possible and then we will share that information with everyone.
+Yeah, so you could say you're right.
+So when we receive the minutes, then of course we will carefully review them as quickly as absolutely possible and then be able to conclude if that has any implications on the plan that we already have in place or if there are any sort of edits that have a material impact.
+So what we will do is that we will do that of course as swiftly as possible and then we will share that information with everyone.

 speaker